woldier/woldier/README.md

 ### 🏆 Awards

-- National Scholarships (Top 2), Ministry of Education, China, 2024.10
+- National Scholarships, Ministry of Education, China, 2024.10
-- Scholarships for postgraduate studies (Top 3), Ministry of Education, China, 2024.10
+- Scholarships for postgraduate studies, Ministry of Education, China, 2024.10

 ---

-### 🛠 Skills Highlights

-- Medical Image Processing, such as Reconstruction
-- Remote Sensing Image Processing, such as Semantic Segmentation
-- Signal processing techniques (Experience in TEM, EEG, etc.)

----
 ### 🔭 Research interest
 I'm currently working on:
-- Computer Vision and its wide applications, with an emphasis on the medical and remote sensing imaging fields
+- Computer Vision and its wide applications, with an emphasis on the remote sensing fields
 - Robust Complex Digital Signal Processing with Machine Learning, such as TEM and EEG signals
-- Unsupervised Domain Adaptation for Semantic Segmentation
+- Domain Adaptation and Generalization for Semantic Segmentation